ARIMA() function in the

 where \(c = \mu(1-\phi_1 - \cdots - \phi_p )\) and \(\mu\) is the mean of \((1-B)^d y_t\).
 The

-fable package uses the parameterisation of Equation (9.3) and most other R implementations use Equation (9.4).
+fable package uses the parameterisation of Equation (9.3) while most other R implementations use Equation (9.4).

 Thus, the inclusion of a constant in a non-stationary ARIMA model is equivalent to inducing a polynomial trend of order \(d\) in the forecasts.
 (If the constant is omitted, the forecasts include a polynomial trend of order \(d-1\).)
 When \(d=0\), we have the special case that \(\mu\) is the mean of \(y_t\).